Kubernetes Another Class - Sprint 1, 2 (#PracticalBasics #Installation #Deployment #Jenkins #Helm #ArgoCD)

-⚓Kubernetes (Kuberentes, Containerd, Docker Hub, Helm, Jenkins, Kustomize, ArgoCD) 🙇♀️Still hesitating? 🙋♂️Just trust and follow me!
-With theory and practice, I'll bring your skills to ⭐another level.
+⚓Kubernetes (Kubernetes, Containerd, Docker Hub, Helm, Jenkins, Kustomize, ArgoCD) 🙇♀️Are you still hesitating? 🙋♂️Just trust me and follow along!
+Through theory and hands-on practice, I will take your skills to ⭐another level.

 Thank you so much.
 Ilpro, you are really a professional...